EFL - ESL activities and games for expressing necessity

 Start by drawing a table on the board with the columns holiday, concert, wedding and beach.
 Then populate it with the following items:

 Wedding: a pencil case, some money, suit

 School: a mobile phone, football boots, packed lunch

-Tell the students that the table shows a list of things that a person brought to a past event.
-In pairs, have the students make sentences about what that person didn’t have to take and what they should have brought instead.
+Tell your students that the table shows a list of things that a person brought to a past event.
+In pairs, have them make sentences about what that person didn't have to bring and what they should have brought.
 Write one example on the board:

 They didn't have to bring a present to the beach.
 They should have brought a pair of sunglasses instead.

 A speaking activity where students have to mime and describe a process to their classmates.